chancehudson/heteromorphic/README.md

 Consider a chacha stream of length `2**64` bytes = 17383583047 GB.
 This represents a quantum storage space.
 Commiting two different values to the same location in the encryption space compromises the private key, breaking encryption.

-ZK programs can trustlessly read and write bytes in the encryption space.
+ZK programs can trustlessly read and write and operate on bytes in the encryption space.

 Assume an encryption space is structured like so:
 - final 4 bytes: buffer size